The Store Keeper

 Those days, when they came across each other, Tamils would attack Muslims.
 And Muslims would attack Tamils.
 There were abductions and killings.
 We couldn’t go outside.
 We couldn’t go anywhere.
 We couldn’t go to Paduvanthurai.

-It happened during the evening prayers, around 6pm.
+It happened during the evening prayers, around 6 pm.
 It happened at two mosques in Kattankudy.
 One was the Meera Jummah mosque and the other was the Hussainiya mosque.
 The shooting took place in these two mosques at the same time.
 It was so sad when I returned home seeing that.
 People were crying after seeing those things.
 People who survived the shooting were still in the mosque.
 They couldn’t come out.
 What could we do?

 It was dark.
 There were no lights.
 No electricity.
 It went on like that.
 I came out from the mosque when the shooting stopped.
 I stood up and when I heard there wasn’t any firing, I went home.

 One hundred and one people died.
 You can see their names written in front of the mosque.
-At the Meera mosque.
-But not the Hussainia mosque.
+At the Meera mosque, but not the Hussainia mosque.
 The names are written there.

 I was very frightened.
 They were shooting in the mosque.
 But I managed to escape.